 Darwin was arguably one of the most influential scientists the world has known.
 The Program brings eminent scholars of Darwin, or of the legacy of his work such as evolutionary biology, to CDU to engage in discussion, intellectual enquiry and activities to expand local knowledge and stimulate thinking.
 Charles Darwin Scholars are invited to deliver an Oration on their work - the Charles Darwin Oration.

 Read more about Charles Darwin at the Beagle Kiosk.

 2020 Charles Darwin Scholar – Professor David Haig

-Professor David Haig, the George Putnam Professor of Biology in the Department of Organismic and Evolutionary Biology at Harvard University, USA, and a Fellow of the American Academy of Arts and Sciences, has been appointed the Charles Darwin Scholar for 2020, however, due to COVID-19 his trip to the Northern Territory in May 2020 has had to be postponed.
+Professor David Haig, the George Putnam Professor of Biology in the Department of Organismic and Evolutionary Biology at Harvard University, USA, and a Fellow of the American Academy of Arts and Sciences, was appointed the Charles Darwin Scholar for 2020, however, due to COVID-19 his trip to the Northern Territory in May 2020 has had to be postponed.
 It is hoped that the Charles Darwin Scholar program will resume in 2021 and that Professor Haig will be able to take up his appointment then.

-For further information on the 2020 Charles Darwin Scholar, contact Maryanne McKaige.
+For further information on the Charles Darwin Scholar Program contact Maryanne McKaige.

 2018 Charles Darwin Scholar – Professor Daniel Dennett